 Enjoy Mexican and other ethnic cuisines nearby

 You can enjoy authentic Mexican cuisine at several restaurants located on Olvera Street.
-I stopped for lunch at Las Anitas inside the Italian Hall for fish tacos with some friends.
+I stopped for lunch at Las Anitas in the Italian Hall and enjoyed fish tacos with some friends.

 Cielito Lindo is an outdoor stand with a small restaurant inside that opened in 1934.

-La Luz del Dia is another popular restaurant on Olvera Street that has been in operation since 1959.
+La Luz del Dia is another popular restaurant on Olvera Street, in operation since 1959.
 It was a grocery store in 1915 at another location and has relocated several times.
-The store supplied groceries to Christine Sterling who was staying at the Avila Adobe at the time.
+The store supplied groceries to Christine Sterling, who was staying at the Avila Adobe at the time.
 She encouraged the owner to open a restaurant on Olvera Street.

 Philippe the Original is famous for its French-dipped sandwiches.
-It is located on Alameda St. two blocks from Olvera Street on the edge of Chinatown.
-This long-time LA establishment with sawdust on the floors has been popular in downtown Los Angeles since 1908.
+It is located on Alameda Street, two blocks from Olvera Street on the edge of Chinatown.
+This long-time L.A. establishment with sawdust on the floors has been popular in downtown Los Angeles since 1908.

 Not far away is the Eastside Italian Deli (1929) on Alpine Street for some of the best Italian food in the city.